How far will I walk each day during a hiking in Norway trip?

-The inland route from Dovre covers between 15 and 20 km a day on well-marked trails.
+The inland route from Dovre covers 15–20 km per day on well-marked trails.
 The pace is relaxed, the elevation manageable, but the stages can be long.

-The coastal route from Bergen is much more flexible, with adjustable distances depending on how much you wish to walk.
+The coastal route from Bergen is more flexible, with distances adjusted according to how much you wish to walk.

 You’ll stay in rural guesthouses, farms, and small family-run inns, usually in private or semi-private rooms.
 Breakfast is almost always included, and dinner is provided when no local dining options are available.
 Each trip page details the specific accommodation setup.

 Neither route is particularly demanding in terms of elevation.
-However, the inland Dovre route is better suited to experienced walkers, as the stages are longer and less flexible.
-The coastal route is ideal for first-timers thanks to its adaptable structure: you can choose your ferries, daily distances, and optional rest days or excursions.
+However, the inland route from Dovre is better suited to experienced walkers, as the stages are longer and less flexible.
+The coastal route is ideal for first-timers thanks to its adaptable structure: you can choose ferries, daily distances, and optional rest days or excursions.

-Are there rest days or lighter options available?
+Are rest days or lighter options available during a hiking in Norway holiday?

-Yes!
-The coastal route is highly customizable, perfect for tailoring to your needs.
-The Dovre route is more linear and less flexible, but we can suggest slight modifications such as adding rest days or train segments to break up the longer stages.
+Yes.
+The coastal route is highly customizable and can be tailored to your needs.
+The Dovre route is more linear and less flexible, but slight modifications are possible, such as adding rest days or train segments to break up longer stages.

-How do I get to and from the start and end points?
+How do I get to and from the start and end points of a hiking in Norway trip?

 Dovre: Easily reachable by train from Oslo via the direct Oslo–Trondheim railway line.